Deep Dungeons of Doom Key Art

 The story is a standard one about a land overcome by darkness in search of heroes, told through semi-animated vignettes before every dungeon.
 The game's approach to these vignettes is lighthearted and humorous to the point of self-parody.
 While the game isn't unique in its setting, it does offer a beautiful evocation of it.
 From the background environments to the character design and animation, Deep Dungeons of Doom is very pretty to look at and even to listen to.

 As you progress through your quest, you'll navigate the overworld map, discovering weapon shops, potion merchants, and places to upgrade yourself with permanent stat buffs.
 In-game missions function as achievements, and every monster you defeat opens a new entry in the bestiary.
 Certain places will require you to obtain key items to advance.
-All of which adds to up Deep Dungeon of Doom's biggest surprise: intriguing depth built around an incredibly simple core mechanic.
+All of this adds up to the game's biggest surprise: intriguing depth built around an incredibly simple core mechanic.

 The game isn't without its flaws, however.
 The difficulty across dungeons is, at times, unbalanced.
 Some of them feel far too easy, and some of them feel like they go on too long with too many repetitive battles.
 The tutorial system is adequate, but certain mechanics, like holding down the right to recharge magic, were undisclosed for long enough to make using the witch rather difficult.
 The game isn't long either, but at five dollars, I'll go as far as to call this one a hidden gem.